-- <filename> is a mandatory file or list of files to read from. - productname> is an optional CIS data product to use (see Data Products):
+- <filename> is a mandatory file or list of files to read from.

-<expr> is the arithmetic expression to evaluate; for example: variable1+variable2.
-Use the following basic rules to get started:

-- 1. Use the variable names (or aliases) as given in the datagroups (they're case-sensitive) don't enclose them in quotes. - 2.
+- <expr> is the arithmetic expression to evaluate; for example: variable1+variable2.
+Use the following basic rules to get started: - 1.
+Use the variable names (or aliases) as given in the datagroups (they're case-sensitive) don't enclose them in quotes. - 2.
 If your expression contains whitespace, you'll need to enclose the whole expression in single or double quotes. - 3.
-Construct your expression using plus +, minus -, times , divide / , power (note that you can't use ^ for exponents, like you typically can in spreadsheets and some other computer languages).
+Construct your expression using plus +, minus -, times \, divide / , power \\ (note that you can't use ^ for exponents, like you typically can in spreadsheets and some other computer languages).
 Parentheses () can be used to group elements so that your expression is evaluated in the order you intend.